US Cash Products-Refinery outage boosts Midwest gasoline

 Traders forecast the Ponca City plant will be up and running in the coming two days.

-Gulf Coast, conventional M2 gasoline differentials climbed 2.00 cents per gallon on Tuesday as the fuel's latest five-day lifting cycle scheduled to move on the Colonial Pipeline.
-Space also will be limited on the next cycle, the Colonial announced on Tuesday.
+On the Gulf Coast, conventional M2 gasoline differentials climbed half a penny per gallon as the fuel's latest five-day lifting cycle scheduled to move on the Colonial Pipeline.
+Space also will be limited on the next cycle, Colonial announced on Tuesday.
 [ID:nEMS1ID9VD]

-Trade in the New York Harbor market was blunted Tuesday by extreme volatility on futures.
+Trade in the New York Harbor market was blunted Tuesday by the extreme volatility of the futures market.
 With crude oil and refined product futures contracts on the New York Mercantile Exchange trading erratically throughout the first half of the day, and indeed overnight, physical market players have stayed largely on the sidelines and traded only where necessary.

 Newly prompt heating oil for Cycle 46 was flat at 4.25/3.75 cents under.